Ethical Guidelines and Policy for Author(s)

 Declaration

-• Authors are required to provide an undertaking/declaration stating that the manuscript under consideration contains solely their original work that is not under consideration for publishing in any other journal in any form.
+- Authors are required to provide an undertaking/declaration stating that the manuscript under consideration contains solely their original work that is not under consideration for publication in any other journal in any form.

-• It is the responsibility of the corresponding author that s/he has ensured that all those who have substantially contributed to the manuscripts have been included in the author list and they have agreed to the order of authorship.
+- It is the responsibility of the corresponding author that s/he has ensured that all those who have substantially contributed to the manuscript have been included in the author list and they have agreed to the order of authorship.

 Multiple, Redundant, and Current Publication